 On the other hand, fonts like Georgia and Times New Roman are often harder for people with dyslexia to read given they have tails and other features that complicate the basic letter shapes.
 Fonts used for printed material can vary depending on the design and the text’s purpose and you may find different typefaces are more commonly used for headings or body text.

 The familiarity of a reader with a font is one factor that influences readability.
 Typefaces that are more commonly encountered may be easier to process.
-Nonetheless, inpidual differences in readers, such as the presence of a specific learning difficulty, can also affect readability.
-Fonts where the lowercase and uppercase letters are similar in shape may well be easier to read for a severely dyslexic child.
-Learn more about reading speed and the difference between lower-case and capital letters.
+Nonetheless, individual differences in readers, such as the presence of a specific learning difficulty, can also affect readability.

-Dyslexia is a language-based specific learning difficulty or difference that impacts on the way an inpidual processes language.
-There are many types of dyslexia and no two inpiduals will have the same collection or severity of symptoms.
+Dyslexia is a language-based specific learning difficulty or difference that affects the way an individual processes language.
+Dyslexia can look different for everyone and no two individuals will have the same collection or severity of symptoms.

-However, phonological dyslexia is the most common form.
-It makes it harder for inpiduals to split words into their component sounds, impacting on decoding skills in reading and spelling.
+Nonetheless, dyslexia often makes it harder for individuals to split words into their component sounds, affecting decoding skills in reading and spelling.
 If left untreated, it can cause a child to fall behind his or her peers at school.

-Learn more about dyslexia in Classroom accommodations for dyslexia, Spelling strategies for students with dyslexia, Strategies for dyslexic readers, Left-handed and dyslexic, Motivational quotes for the dyslexic student, and How to encourage dyslexic children
+Learn more about dyslexia in these articles on classroom accommodations for dyslexia, spelling strategies for students with dyslexia, strategies for dyslexic readers and motivational quotes for the dyslexic students.

 While the majority of fonts were designed to be aesthetically pleasing, there are some dyslexia-friendly options that were created with functionality in mind.
 People with dyslexia often struggle to differentiate certain pairs of letters, but by changing the height, weighting and center axis of a letter, you can make it look different.
 It’s also possible to put it on a slant and adjust the empty space to help differentiate it as a shape.
 For example, letters built out of circles may have wider openings added and the bits that go up and down on some letters, commonly referred to as extenders, can be lengthened.